ValerieAldunce/dsci_project/PROPOSAL.md

 To analyse this data we will preprocess the data and make it suitable for use in a classifier, so that we can use our observed data to make predictions.
 First we will ...

-One way we will visualize the results ...

-(Explain how you will conduct either your data analysis Describe at least one way that you will visualize the results)
+As stated above, we plan to visualize the results by placing each variable on a graph against presence of heart disease (which will be on the y-axis), implementing any significant factors in each graph and tidying it up to make finding any patterns much easier.

 # Expected Outcome/Significance